El Chichón

-El Chichón, also known as Chichonal, is an active volcano in Francisco León, north-western Chiapas, Mexico.
+El Chichón, also known as Chichonal, is an active stratovolcano in Francisco León, north-western Chiapas, Mexico.
 El Chichón is part of a geologic zone known as the Chiapanecan Volcanic Arc.
-El Chichón is a stratovolcano with a complex of domes with a tuff ring, made of ejected volcanic material, located between the Trans-Mexican Volcanic Belt and the Central America Volcanic Arc.
+El Chichón's cone has a complex of domes with a tuff ring, made of ejected volcanic material, located between the Trans-Mexican Volcanic Belt and the Central America Volcanic Arc.
 El Chichón erupted in 1982; prior to this, activity had not occurred since c.1360, with a possible eruption c.1850 (not universally agreed on).

 El Chichón became famous for its 1982 eruption.
 In little under a week, the presumed dormant volcano produced three plinian eruptions (March 29, April 3, and April 4).
 The eruptions released a substantial amount of sulfur dioxide and particulates into the atmosphere.
 While the total volume of the eruption was much smaller than the famous eruption of Pinatubo in 1991, El Chichón's impacts were equally significant on global climate.
 El Chichón is often overlooked in comparison to other historic eruptions, yet the 1982 eruptions provide important lessons on preparation for volcanic disasters and the influence volcanoes can have on climate.